-To establish a connection to the database server, the WebLogic Type 4 JDBC drivers must be granted the permissions as shown in the following examples.
-You must grant permissions to the wlbase.jar and wlutil.jar files as well as the jar for your specific database management system.
+To establish a connection to the database server, the Oracle Type 4 JDBC drivers must be granted the permissions as shown in the following examples.
+You must grant permissions to the jar for your specific database management system.
 You can grant the permissions to all JAR files in the directory or just to the specific files.